Monojet and direct detection constraints on real scalar dark matter: EFT and a simple UV completion: Monojet constraints from the LHC

 Within this setup, we compute the predicted BSM event yield in each $\rm \MET$ bin as a polynomial in the WCs or in the new Yukawa couplings (for the benchmark case $y_q^p=y_d^p$), respectively.
 This takes the form,

 where $\mathcal{N}^{NP}$ denotes the deviation from the SM expectation.
 The first of these two forms follows from the matrix element being linearly proportional to one of the $\wc_i$.
-The second form follows from there being both linear and quadratic terms in the matrix element, as can be seen in the top panel of Figure~\ref{fig:monojet_feynman}, where the linear term arises from the on-shell production of a VLQ (right-most diagram) in the narrow width approximation.
+The second form follows from there being contributions from the on-shell production of a VLQ (top-right diagram in Figure~\ref{fig:monojet_feynman}) in addition to quadratic terms in the matrix element.
 The two terms have minimal interference, as we have verified numerically, explaining the absence of a cubic term in Eq.~\eqref{eq:fit_polynomial}.
-We include in the fit a point with zero events corresponding to all the new couplings vanishing.
+In the VLQS fit we impose the constraints $\beta_{dd,ss}>0,~\kappa_{dd,ss}>0$ as these terms cannot originate from interference between different diagrams.
+In addition, for both fits, we impose the constraint that the number of events vanishes when all the coefficients are 0 as there is no SM contribution.

-To extract the coefficients ($\gamma_{jk}$, $\beta_i$, $\delta_{jk}$), we fit the simulated event yields by varying the model parameters.
+To extract the coefficients ($\gamma_{jk}$, $\beta_{mn}$, $\kappa_{mn}$), we fit the simulated event yields by varying the model parameters.
 See Ref.~\cite{Guchait:2022ktz} for details on the fitting methodology.
 The fitted coefficients for the plots in Figure~\ref{fig:region95CL1} are presented in Appendix~\ref{sec:fitted_coefficients}.
 We then construct a $\chi^2$ for each $\rm \MET$ bin using these fitted polynomials and compare the prediction to the ATLAS data as,

 In the above expression, $\Delta\mathcal{N}^{exp}$ denotes the observed excess (deficit) over the SM background in the ATLAS data, and $\delta(\Delta\mathcal{N})$ accounts for the experimental uncertainty on the background estimate.